RobTillaart/AS7331/README.md

 - the command is much faster than I2C
 - it allows to start multiple sensors simultaneously.

-The pulse length to start a measurement is 3 us @ 1 MHz internal clock
+The pulse length to start a measurement is 3 us @ 1 MHz internal clock.

-Note: do not forget the pull down resistor.
+The SYN pin should be drawn to GND, so do not forget the pull up resistor!

 #### SYND